-What does an IRA mean for your estate plan?
-Most associate IRAs with retirement, but what happens to your IRA after you pass away?
-If you’ve created an estate plan correctly and worked with an attorney, your IRA can be an asset.
-However, if you’ve neglected your estate, there’s a your IRA could end up going somewhere else or incurring taxes for your beneficiaries.
-Learn how your IRA fits into your estate plan below, and contact attorney Michael LaCava by calling (630) 444-7504 to discuss how you want your IRA handled.
+Most people associate IRAs with retirement, but if you’ve created an estate plan correctly and worked with an attorney, your IRA can be an asset that fits neatly into your estate plan.
+However, if you’ve neglected your estate, your IRA could end up going somewhere else or incurring taxes for your beneficiaries.

 What does my IRA mean for my estate?